 Tell me it should not bother me but it does.
 Anyway, I am still looking for interesting projects, projects that are really worth doing.

-By far the most interesting project that I've done in the past few years was the development of a smart building code for the Oregon Country Fair.
+By far the most interesting project that I've done in the past decade, beside figuring out how to recapture the heat typically lost in residential dwellings, was the development of a smart building code for the Oregon Country Fair.
 The Fair is a temporary city that runs for one month a year - and when it is running, it is the sixth largest city in the State of Oregon.
 Think Disneyland, to get a sense of scale.
 The Fair is a corporation that owns a lot of land but most of the land is located in a flood-plain, and much of the site is inundated regularly.
 To meet the requirements of State and local jurisdictions, the Fair developed and adopted a Land Use Management Plan, and to tie this plan to the built environment I developed a "smart building code" in close collaboration with the Fair's Board and Construction Supervisor, a building code that uses the Fair's existing Red-Tag system to transition a huge collection of picturesque but non-conforming structures into code-compliant structures.

 Another truly fascinating and all-consuming project was a an industrial conversion/park acquisition project I spearheaded that resulted in the purchase of an estuary and much of the property along the stream channel by Washington Department of Wildlife for habitat protection and restoration.
 The original Powerpoint slideshow I developed to sell the project to the State IAC as a park proposal was posted to my website as HTML for agency review, to eliminate the need for costly time-wasting meetings.